 You are probably sick of hearing me say that I love tacos.
-But that’s too bad, because this is my blog and I can do what I want.
-So, as I was saying, tacos are the stuff of my dreams and it does not get better than these super quick and simple instant pot chicken tacos.
+But that's too bad, because this is my blog and I can do what I want.
+So, as I was saying, tacos are the stuff of my dreams and happily, this dream is readily attainable.
+In just about 15 minutes, you too can make this instant pot shredded chicken.
 Seriously, this recipe alone makes my instant pot worth the purchase.

 Now, you can make these tacos as simple or complicated as you want.
 You are in charge of your taco future and no one should tell you how hard to work for it.
-That being said, the base of flavor for this chicken comes from the taco seasoning (ok, you got me – and the salsa).
+That being said, the base of flavor for this chicken comes from the taco seasoning - and the salsa.
 Sure, you could go buy a mix from the store.
-Or instead, you could whip up your own batch of easy taco seasoning, without leaving the comfort of home.
-Doesn’t it sound better to never have to remove your pajama pants, which I assume everyone wears at all times while home?
-And if you really want to impress yourself – or I guess you can try to impress other people, but again, and I can’t stress this enough, pajamas – serve these chicken tacos on homemade corn tortillas.
+Or instead, you could whip up your own batch of easy homemade taco seasoning, without leaving the comfort of home.
+Doesn't it sound better to never have to remove your pajama pants, which I assume everyone wears at all times while home?
+And if you really want to impress yourself serve this chicken in some homemade corn tortillas.

 - Homemade Slaw

 Get that pressure cooker running, chop your favorite toppings, then go forth and eat tacos.
 They're worth the effort and so are you.

 - Place chicken in the bowl of your instant pot.
 Distribute taco seasoning evenly over the top of the chicken.
 You have permission to use more than 1 tablespoon if you prefer.
 Add green chilis, salsa, and chicken stock to the instant pot.

 - Seal your instant pot and set it to high for 12 minutes, if you had time to defrost your chicken, or 15 minutes if you did not.
 If you add more than a pound of chicken, increase the time by an additional minute or two (depending on the quantity).